campbellthomas1/python-challenge/README.md

 - The winner of the election based on popular vote

 ## PyBank
-In this challenge I took budget data figured out:
+In this challenge I took budget data and figured out:

 - The total number of months included in the dataset
 - The net total amount of "Profit/Losses" over the entire period